Robust Asset-Liability Management

 Several classical books and papers such as \citet{Macaulay1938}, \citet[pp.~184-188]{Hicks1939}, and \citet{Samuelson1945} discovered that the average time to payment (``duration'') of a bond captures the interest rate sensitivity of the bond with respect to parallel shifts in the yield curve. \citet{Redington1952} suggested matching the duration of the asset and liability (``immunization'') to hedge against interest rate risk. \citet{ChambersCarletonMcEnally1988}, \citet{NawalkhaLacey1988}, and \citet{PrismanShores1988} use polynomials to approximate the yield curve and discuss immunization using high-order duration measures.
 The latter paper is the only one that derives a maxmin result, which holds only under no short sale constraints.

 Other approaches to immunization include the ``key rate duration'' method of \citet{Ho1992}, which is the bond price sensitivity with respect to local shifts in the yield curve at certain key rates (\eg, 10-year yield).
-In the language of \citet{vayanos2021preferred}, hedging key rate risk is relevant for preferred-habitat investors with specific maturity preferences. \citet{LittermanScheinkman1991} use principal component analysis (PCA) to identify common factors that affect bond returns and find that the three factors called \emph{level}, \emph{slope}, and \emph{curvature} explain a large fraction of the variations in returns.
+In the language of \citet{vayanos2021preferred}, hedging key rate risk is relevant for preferred-habitat investors with specific maturity preferences. \citet{bassett2004pessimistic} use quantile regression to construct optimal portfolios when the decision maker is pessimistic, that is, when the probabilities of least-favorable outcomes are inflated. \citet{LittermanScheinkman1991} use principal component analysis (PCA) to identify common factors that affect bond returns and find that the three factors called \emph{level}, \emph{slope}, and \emph{curvature} explain a large fraction of the variations in returns.
 Using these factors, \citet{Willner1996} defines level, slope, and curvature durations and shows how they can be used for asset-liability management.
 See \citet{Sydyak2016} for a review of this literature.
 In a recent paper, \citet{OnatskiWang2021} argue that PCA based on the yield curve is prone to spurious analysis since bond yields are highly persistent.
 As a result, \citet{CrumpGospodinov2022} show that PCA tends to favor a much lower dimension of the factor space than the true dimension, which can negatively affect the hedging performance.
 Since PCA hedging requires covariance estimation, we do not include it in our simulation exercise when comparing the relative performance of our approach.
 In contrast, high-order duration matching and key rate duration matching---like our method---are truly out-of-sample, making relative comparisons more meaningful.
 We further discuss our contribution relative to the literature in Section \ref{subsec:main_lit}.